 Acknowledgments: This nomination could not have been prepared without the support of my family; many papers cited in this report were located by my partner and MESS research assistant Helen Bergen, who also moderated much of the content.
 My parents Gerda and Norbert Mjadwesch, and uncle Bob Bronkhorst and aunty Pat Panaioli, collated over 3,000 roadkill records on a five week road-trip to central Australia.
-This data informed my position on current kangaroo distribution, providing also a clear case for roads as a key threatening process, and may form the basis for another paper on the distribution and abundance of kangaroos in NSW, Queensland, the Northern Territory and South Australia in 2011.
+This data informed my position on current kangaroo distribution, providing also a clear case for roads as a key threatening process, and may form the basis for another paper on the distribution and abundance of kangaroos in NSW, Queensland, the Northern Territory and South Australia.

 The Australian Society for Kangaroos and the World League for Protection of Animals provided documents obtained under FOI from the then DECCW (now OEH) and Bathurst Regional Council pertaining to the Mount Panorama cull; thank you to Nikki Sutterby, Fiona Corke and Lindy Stacker.
 Alarm bells have been ringing about the status of the kangaroo for some years.
 Nikki Sutterby, Doctors Croft, Auty and Ben-Ami, and a number of other investigators, have prepared the ground for this nomination, with papers dissenting from the prevailing views about kangaroos, and their status and “abundance” over the last few years.